 In-depth interviews with Kosovo Albanians living in London, allow me to explore and identify - by using the analytical methods and theories of critical discourse analysis - the language used to perform identity and any particular alignment or identification with one, both or multiple identities.
 Through examination of language, I aim to identify any mainstream British or Kosovan social discourses that appear to have influenced any identification with and/or estrangement from British and/or Kosovan identity and/or culture respectively.

 At least since the 1950’s the British capital - London – has hosted a diverse population, with current figures stating that one in four Londoners was born outside the UK, and many more with parents and other relatives from other countries, either still living in their native countries or originally from elsewhere, as well as numerous native British inhabitants, all living within this cultural mix (Nava: 2007:14).
 In fact, London frequently boasts this diversity, and this was most prominently displayed by the unity shown by the residents of London after the 7/7 bombings in 2005.
 However as Nava (2007) has noted this also marked ‘a new and dangerous phase of Islamic separatism and Islamophobia’ (Nava 2007:163).
 Therefore, the dynamic between UK national discourse and the discursive construction of identity by Kosova Albanians in the UK, and how this is amalgamated, understood and performed (through language) is of particular interest.

-Her research interests are interdisciplinary ranging from cultural exchanges between the Ottoman Empire and Early Modern Europe, representations of ethnic minorities and asylum seekers, identity and cultural politics.
+Dafina’s research interests are interdisciplinary ranging from cultural exchanges between the Ottoman Empire and Early Modern Europe, representations of ethnic minorities and asylum seekers, gender issues, identity and cultural politics.